siddhartha-gadgil/DeptWeb/_seminars/2024/2024-01-03-siddhartha-sahi.md

 This lower bound was conjectured by Burns-Pugh-Shub-Wilkinson (2001), and special cases were proved by Dedieu-Shub (2002), Avila-Bochi (2003) and Rivin (2005).
 We give a proof in complete generality by using some results from the theory of spherical functions and Jack polynomials.

-This is joint work with Diego Armentano, Gautam Chinta, and Michael Shub. (arXiv:2206.01091), (Ergodic theory and Dynamical systems, to appear)
+This is joint work with Diego Armentano, Gautam Chinta, and Michael Shub. (arXiv:2206.01091), (Ergodic theory and Dynamical systems, to appear).